-- 1 Open the application script in which you want to set connection properties.
-For instructions, see the User's Guide. - Use the following PowerScript syntax to specify the ProfileString function with the SQLCA.Lock property:
+- 1 Open the application script in which you want to set connection properties. - 2 Use the following PowerScript syntax to specify the ProfileString function with the SQLCA.Lock property:

 '''

-SQLCA.Lock = ProfileString ( file, section, key, default )
+SQLCA.Lock = ProfileString (file, section, key, default)

 '''

 The AutoCommit property is a boolean, so you need to convert the string returned by ProfileString to a boolean.
 For example, the following statements in a PowerBuilder script read the AutoCommit and Lock values from the [Database] section of the APP.INI file: